-Figure 16 shows the entire model of the Brooklyn Tower and its caisson in which slip and gap elements were included.
+Figure 15 shows the entire model of the Brooklyn Tower and its caisson in which slip and gap elements were included.

-Fig. 16 Longitudinal model of the Brooklyn Tower and its foundation used in FLAC to compute non-linear force-displacement and moment-rotation relationships for the caisson, which included interface elements along its sides and base.
+Fig. 15 Longitudinal model of the Brooklyn Tower and its foundation used in FLAC to compute non-linear force-displacement and moment-rotation relationships for the caisson, which included interface elements along its sides and base

-Also included in the model were static and equivalent dynamic cable forces and deck loads on the tower that were computed by the initial global analysis of the bridge.
+Also included in the model, were static and equivalent dynamic cable forces and deck loads on the tower that were computed by the initial global analysis of the bridge.
 The properties of the interface elements included: the friction angle of the cohesionless soils, the undrained shear strength of the clay, and the normal and shear stiffness of the interface elements, which were based on the shear modulus of the soil and the dimensions of the soil elements adjacent to the interface elements.

 The moduli of the timber grillage and the limestone of the tower foundation were measured in the field using the geophysical technique of shear and compression wave tomography.
-Figure 17 shows the results obtained using two boreholes drilled through the Brooklyn Tower foundation.
-On average, the shear and compression wave velocities of the timber grillage were 823 mps (2700 fps) and 1737 mps (5700 fps), respectively.
-The corresponding values for the limestone and granite blocks were 2652 mps (8700 fps) and 4145 mps (13,600 fps), respectively.
+Figure 16 shows the results obtained using two boreholes drilled through the Brooklyn Tower foundation.

-Fig. 17 Shear and compression wave tomography results of the timber grillage, and the limestone and granite blocks of the Brooklyn Tower foundations.
+Fig. 16 Shear and compression wave tomography results of the timber grillage, and the limestone and granite blocks of the Brooklyn Tower foundations